Superbition/Celestte-Docs/docs/using_voltis/validation.md

 ### Displaying only certain errors

 Sometimes you may want to have more control over which errors you show, this is useful for when you only want to display a certain error or a certain error in a specific place on your view.
-Polyel provides you with another directive for just that, let’s take a look at an example:
+Voltis provides you with another directive for just that, let’s take a look at an example:

 ```
 <div id='error'>